openwrt/packages/net/adblock/files/README.md

 </code></pre>

 ## Background
-This adblock package is a dns/dnsmasq based adblock solution for openwrt.
+This adblock package is a dns/dnsmasq based adblock solution.
 Queries to ad/abuse domains are never forwarded and always replied with a local IP address which may be IPv4 or IPv6.
-For that purpose adblock uses an ip address from the private 'TEST-NET-1' subnet (192.0.2.1 / ::ffff:c000:0201) by default.
+For that purpose adblock uses an ip address from the private 'TEST-NET-1' subnet (192.0.2.1 / ::ffff:c000:0201) by default (in AP mode the local router ip address will be used).
 Furthermore all ad/abuse queries will be filtered by ip(6)tables and redirected to internal adblock pixel server (in PREROUTING chain) or rejected (in FORWARD or OUTPUT chain).
 All iptables and uhttpd related adblock additions are non-destructive, no hard-coded changes in 'firewall.user', 'uhttpd' config or any other openwrt related config files.
 There is _no_ adblock background daemon running, the (scheduled) start of the adblock service keeps only the adblock lists up-to-date.
+--ifup event

 ## Support
-Please join the adblock discussion in this [openwrt forum thread](https://forum.openwrt.org/viewtopic.php?id=59803) or contact me by mail <openwrt@brenken.org>
+Please join the adblock discussion in this [openwrt forum thread](https://forum.openwrt.org/viewtopic.php?id=59803) or contact me by mail <dev@brenken.org>

 ## Removal
 * stop all adblock related services with _/etc/init.d/adblock stop_